top of page

 from the University of California, Santa Cruz

-MA in Counseling Psychology with a Specialization in Creative Expression
+MA in Counseling Psychology with a Specialization in Creative Expression, 2012

 from the Institute of Transpersonal Psychology (now called Sofia University)

-Currently in a PhD Social Psychology program at UC Santa Cruz
+PhD Candidate in Social Psychology program at UC Santa Cruz (since 2015)

 Positive Discipline Parent Educator Training - Positive Discipline Association